netlify/headlesscms.org/site/content/projects/bowtie.md

 application:
   - Blogs
   - Small Personal Sites
-description: BowTie professional site builder.
-Build fast and lean websites for your clients that don't skimp on features.
+description: Build fast and lean websites for your clients that don't skimp on features.
 ---
 ## BowTie
 BowTie professional site builder.
 Build fast and lean websites for your clients that don't skimp on features.